-100x (100 times) improved performance of an algorithm that was already optimized and to identify what sections of the algorithm are suitable for optimization.
+The Client was looking to improve performance of an already optimized algorithm by 100x and to identify what sections of the algorithm are suitable for further optimization.

-The team has been working and analyzing both the high-level model topology (Python code) and the low-level architecture layers, in order to optimize a neural net-based system for the inference step – the actual translation execution.
+The team analyzed both the high-level model topology (Python code) and the low-level architecture layers in order to optimize a neural net-based system for the inference step – the actual translation execution.

 Moreover, we started working to implement support for the next generation of CPUs, in order to achieve an even higher speed/accuracy optimization.

-We created a flexible solution with multiple levels of optimization, each level representing a higher speed and lower accuracy.
-Users can select among multiple levels of optimization and set their speed vs. accuracy trade-off, as simulated below.
+We created a flexible solution with multiple levels of optimization, each representing higher speed and lower accuracy.
+Users can select among multiple levels of optimization and set their speed vs. accuracy trade-off.

 The project development was split in a few phases to make sure we keep the same functionality and accuracy.
-The following phases were rolled out during project life:
+The following phases were rolled out during the project life cycle:

 The latest computer science innovations are improving the quality of automatic translation services in terms of speed and accuracy: topologies like NMT (neural machine translation) can take advantage of newer and more efficient hardware based on CPU architectures like Intel Sky-Lake.

 These technologies express their full potential when the software is fully optimized to match the hardware platform.